Asia Pacific Healthcare Group Privacy Statement

 - a court or tribunal where necessary for the purposes of legal proceedings

-- a health agency's legal representative or insurer as part of a liability indemnity arrangements
+- a health agency’s legal representative or insurer as part of liability indemnity arrangements

 - debt collection agencies where required to recover a debt (we will never disclose medical details as part of this process)

-- agencies responsible for managing public health and safety or the health and safety or our staff and contractors
+- agencies responsible for managing public health and safety or the health and safety of our staff and contractors

 We operate and communicate with organisations throughout New Zealand and overseas, and so we may be required to disclose health information to agencies outside New Zealand.
-Healthscope will only disclose health information to a country which has a substantially similar privacy regime in place.
+APHG will only disclose health information to overseas recipients if we have a reasonable basis to believe they are subject to comparable privacy safeguards as we are or, if we cannot establish this, with your consent.

 Storing and safeguarding your information

-Healthscope stores health information in different ways, including in paper and electronic form.
-The secutiry of health information is important to us and we take all reasonable steps to protect it from loss, misuse or unauthorised access, modification or disclosure.
+APHGstores health information in different ways, including in paper and electronic form.
+The security of health information is important us and we take all reasonable steps to protect it from loss, misuse or unauthorised access, modification or disclosure.
 Our security safeguards include:

 - Safe data: All the health information we hold is protected with various layers of security